zp4rker/wasitiyyah.com/content/blog/second/index.md

 ---
 title: Second post
-tags:
-- posts
 ---

 > This is a quote

-`this is an inline embed`
+`this is an inline embed` with some more text after it<br>
+and even some underneath it

 ```
 this is an embed block